Tulip Meaning: Colors, History, Tulipmania & Holidays

 As symbols of new life, tulips are a great choice for a baby shower or as a gift for a new baby.
 Pink tulips (for girls) and yellow tulips (for boys) are probably the best bets.
 If the gender of the baby is unknown, white tulips symbolizing heaven, newness and purity would be a great choice or orange tulips meaning energy and enthusiasm.

-Tulips for the Christmas Holidays
+Red Tulips for Christmas

+Although you might not think of tulips for the Christmas and winter holiday season, red tulips are a striking and somewhat exotic display, reminding everyone in the darkest time of the year of the coming of spring.
 Red tulips combine well with berries, green foliage and colorful sprays and can brighten up any holiday table or make a unique gift for those you love or an end-of-the-year thank you for business associates and clients.
 Consider displaying or gifting a cheery holiday bouquet!

 Due to their association with spring and new life, tulips make wonderful get well flowers.
 Send a bouquet with pink tulips to symbolize your affection and caring or send yellow tulips to bring cheerfulness to those recovering from illness.
 Orange tulips can be a great pick-me-up and source of inspiration for those who are ill.